Do you happen to pump your brakes? If you have an anti-lock braking system (ABS) in your car, do you understand how to use it correctly?

 So many accidents happen because people feel they’re out of options and brace for impact.
 You always want to pay attention to the road conditions and how people are driving around you.
 The more alert you are, the better your chances of preventing or surviving an accident.

-If you commute to work or are very familiar with a route you’re driving, think about traffic flow.
+If you commute to work or are very familiar with your driving route, think about traffic flow.
 Is there a particular spot that’s always congested or where traffic slows down?
 If so, let off the gas before that curve in the road or downhill slope.

-Do you have any tips you'd like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you'd like to share?
+I’d love to hear from you.
+Please share them in the box below.